TAPAAL/verifypn/Scripts/MCC23/competition-scripts/README.txt

 - to fix locales do: sudo apt-get purge locales sudo apt-get install locales

-- for running qemu, check the MCC23 folder.
+- for running qemu, check the QEMU-README.txt file.